elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-strategies-can-be-employed-to-handle-disagreements-respectfully.md

 url: /learn/education-studies/questions/what-strategies-can-be-employed-to-handle-disagreements-respectfully
 score: -1.0
 related_article1:
-    id: 168545
+    id: 168546
-    title: What are the characteristics of a collegial discussion that encourage diverse opinions?
+    title: >-
+        How does engaging in collegial discussions help in discovering new perspectives?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-a-collegial-discussion-that-encourage-diverse-opinions
+    url: /learn/education-studies/questions/how-does-engaging-in-collegial-discussions-help-in-discovering-new-perspectives
 related_article2:
-    id: 168557
+    id: 168547
-    title: Why is evidence crucial in strengthening claims during discussions?
+    title: >-
+        Why is it important to justify opinions with evidence and logical reasoning?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-evidence-crucial-in-strengthening-claims-during-discussions
+    url: /learn/education-studies/questions/why-is-it-important-to-justify-opinions-with-evidence-and-logical-reasoning
 related_article3:
-    id: 168564
+    id: 168556
+    title: >-
-    title: What techniques can be used to summarize discussions effectively?
+        What are some techniques to foster empathy in discussions?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-summarize-discussions-effectively
+    url: /learn/education-studies/questions/what-are-some-techniques-to-foster-empathy-in-discussions
 related_article4:
-    id: 168557
+    id: 168558
-    title: Why is evidence crucial in strengthening claims during discussions?
+    title: >-
+        What types of evidence can be used to support arguments effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-evidence-crucial-in-strengthening-claims-during-discussions
+    url: /learn/education-studies/questions/what-types-of-evidence-can-be-used-to-support-arguments-effectively
 related_article5:
-    id: 168547
+    id: 168541
-    title: Why is it important to justify opinions with evidence and logical reasoning?
+    title: >-
+        What are the key benefits of active listening in enhancing mutual understanding?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-it-important-to-justify-opinions-with-evidence-and-logical-reasoning
+    url: /learn/education-studies/questions/what-are-the-key-benefits-of-active-listening-in-enhancing-mutual-understanding
 ---

 &nbsp;